Floyd County Health Department extends mask mandate

 FLOYD COUNTY — The Floyd County Health Department has announced a two-week extension of the county-wide mask mandate.

 Floyd County Health Officer Dr. Tom Harris announced Thursday afternoon that the face covering mandate will remain in effect until Sept.
-25 in an effort to reduce COVID-19 transmission.
+25 to try to reduce COVID-19 transmission.

 "The outbreak of the novel coronavirus (COVID-19) continues to plague our community," Harris wrote.
 "In the last week we have seen an increase in cases, despite the current mitigating measures."